Available Types of Need-Based Aid

 To be eligible for Need Based Financial Aid, students are required to maintain Financial Aid Satisfactory Academic Progress.

-The 2017-2018 Free Application for Federal Aid (FAFSA) is required to evaluate eligible students for need-based aid.
+The 2019-2020 Free Application for Federal Aid (FAFSA) is required to evaluate eligible students for need-based aid.
+Be sure to complete the FAFSA for the correct year.
 (Need-Based Aid is not available for those students who are not eligible to file a FAFSA).

 Cranbrook Academy of Art Need-Based Grants – awarded to students who demonstrate financial need based on the information collected on the Free Application for Federal Student Aid (FAFSA); students must be eligible to file a FAFSA (U.S. citizen or U.S. Permanent Resident Alien).
 The amount of the grant varies from student to student and is based on the Expected Family Contribution (EFC) calculated in the FAFSA process; not all students who file a FAFSA will receive a need based grant.
 Eligible students who receive a need based grant in the first year of study will generally receive a grant in their second year of study.
 Students must file a FAFSA each year in order to be considered eligible for a need based grant.
 Students may receive a need based grant for a maximum of four semesters.